garima-bothra/Cat-V-S-Dog/README.md

  ## Credits ##

- The ML Model used for this project was made by Iishi Patel(https://github.com/iishipatel/Cats-Dogs-Classifier).
+ The ML Model used for this project was made by [Iishi Patel](https://github.com/iishipatel).
+You can check it [here](https://github.com/iishipatel/Cats-Dogs-Classifier).